-Here are the four steps to unlock the customer experience and drive organisation performance:
+Here are the four steps to unlock the customer experience and drive organizational performance:

 Step 1 Discover the Customer Experience

-Mapping the customer interactions with your organisations is a sound business strategy.
-In today’s world, this can be done with smart software combining and analysing the information from multiple sources such as reading the feeds from social media like Tweets, Instagram and Facebook and specific customer surveys automatically sent to your customers.
+You are mapping the customer interactions with your organisation is a sound business strategy.
+In today’s world, this can be done with intelligent software combining and analyzing the information from multiple sources such as reading the feeds from social media like Tweets, Instagram and Facebook and specific customer surveys automatically sent to your customers.

 Step 2 Measure the Customer Experience and Performance Gaps